Kate Wilson Butler Kate Wilson Butler

 Climate change, sustainability & ESG

-Prior to joining Chapman Tripp, Kate was Head of Climate Action at the Sustainable Business Council (SBC), representing and working alongside the members of SBC and its partner organisation the Climate Leaders Coalition on climate and sustainability matters.
-Before that, Kate spent nine years at the Ministry of Foreign Affairs, including as New Zealand's Lead Negotiator on Climate Finance at the UN Framework Convention on Climate Change and as an international trade and environmental lawyer.
-Kate started her career at another major New Zealand law firm, working across the corporate advisory and resource management practice areas.
+Immediately prior to joining Chapman Tripp, Kate was Head of Climate Action at the Sustainable Business Council, where she represented some of New Zealand's largest companies on climate change policy, working directly with those organisations on their climate and sustainability strategies and reporting.
+Before that, Kate spent nine years at the Ministry of Foreign Affairs, where her roles included: lawyer on international environmental and trade matters, diplomat, climate change negotiator and Private Secretary to the Minister of Climate Change.
+Kate started her career at another major New Zealand law firm, working across the corporate advisory and environment/resource management practice areas.

 Recent highlights